-- In humid weather, select W before driving.
-This will prevent your windshield from fogging.
-After a few minutes, select any desired position. - To prevent humidity buildup inside the vehicle, don't drive with the climate control system in the OFF position. - Don't put objects under the front seat that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area (at the bottom of the windshield under the hood).
+- In humid weather, select WW before driving.
+This will reduce fogging on your windshield.
+After a few minutes, select any desired position. - To prevent humidity buildup inside the vehicle, don't drive with the climate control system in the OFF position. - Don't put objects under the front seat that will interfere with the airflow to the back seats.

+Remove any snow, ice or leaves from the air intake area (at the bottom of the windshield under the hood).

-- When placing objects on top of your instrument panel, be careful to not place them over the defroster outlets.
+- Do not place objects over the defroster outlets.
 These objects can block airflow and reduce your ability to see through your windshield.
 Also, avoid placing small objects on top of your instrument panel.
 These objects can fall down into the defroster outlets and block airflow and possibly damage your climate control system. - To get maximum heating performance from the second row floor vents (located under the front row seats), place the front mode selector control in the (floor) position and set the fan speed to its highest setting.